rmrk-team/evm/docs/RMRK/extension/soulbound/RMRKSoulboundAfterTransactions.md

 *RMRK team*

-> RMRKSoulbound variant where transfers are allowed for a limited a number of transfers
+> RMRKSoulboundAfterTransactions

-Smart contract of the RMRK Soulbound after a number of transactions module.
+Smart contract of the RMRK Soulbound module where transfers are allowed for a limited a number of transfers.